ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-row-data/index.md

 - **Turn Grouping On / Off**: To turn grouping by symbol on and off.

-- **Group Selected A / B / C**: With grouping on, hit the buttons A, B and C to move selected items to that group.
+- **Group Selected A / B / C**: With grouping on, hit the buttons Move to Group A, B and C to move selected items to that group.
 Notice how the rows animate to the new position.

 (Note: the example uses the Enterprise-only features [Row Grouping](/grouping/), [Range Selection](/range-selection/) and [Status Bar](/status-bar/).)